wpmetabox/docsv2/docs/tutorials/create-contact-form.md

 ![Pay attention to the ID of the created field group](https://i.imgur.com/1z7qIfC.png)

-## Step 3: Display contact form on the frontend
+## 3. Displaying contact form on the frontend

 Go to **Pages > Add New** to create a new page named **Contact Us**.